A PLACE TO BEGIN, OR BEGIN AGAIN

 STEP 1: SET YOUR INTENTION

-Before you touch the cards, pause for a moment and say—out loud or silently—something like:
+Before you touch the cards, pause and say—out loud or silently—something like:

 This is not a ritual meant to summon anything.
-It is a way of orienting your attention and establishing your intention.
+It is simply a way of setting the tone: you are here to listen, not to grasp.

 STEP 2: ASK A GROUNDED QUESTION